FRIDAY - Know before you go.

 Several of the local parks also have hiking trails, including York River State Park, Waller Mill Park Freedom Park

-On Friday and Saturday night of the 3 Day Bike About we will be holding a raffle.
+On Saturday night of the 3 Day Bike About will be holding a raffle.

 How do you get a raffle ticket?
 Register!!!!